Spykra/SimpleSongRecommendationAPI/README.md

     ```

     Now I need you to be brave and gather all your patience, or even better grab something to eat.
-    We will be downloading all the models needed, so this will take some time (approx 15 minutes).
-Don't worry, this is only a one time thing; since you don't have to build your image again, you can stop and start the api as many times as you want without delay.
+    We will be downloading all the models needed, so this will take some time (approx 15 minutes) and some memory (approx 10 GB).

     Once running, the application will be accessible at [http://localhost:8000](http://localhost:8000).